bakaburg1/chtllm_paper/manuscript/methods.md

 (<https: www.astmh.org="" education-resources="" certificate-programs="">).
 They covered diagnosis, prevention, and therapeutic decision-making for parasitic, bacterial, and viral conditions.
-The question list is reported in Supplementary Table X.
+The question list is reported in Supplementary Table S1.

 ## Large language models